The Top 5 Songs I Want Covered and Who Should Cover Them

 In an interesting tie in, both Billy Idol and Bryan Ferry turned down offers to record the song written by Keith Forsey for the John Hughes classic.
-Wah waaaah.YouTube responded to TubePress with an HTTP 404 - Video not found
+Wah waaaah.YouTube responded to TubePress with an HTTP 410 - No longer available

 3. Everybody Wants to Rule the World – Tears for Fears

 Should be covered by: John Forte